frichote/replop/README.md

 Description
 -----------

-This repository contains the a set of codes used to develop the softwares of my Phd project.
+This repository contains a set of codes used to develop the softwares of my Phd project.

 Organization